bloesway/csgo_sdk/README.md

 -player_list ( based on on_entity_add, on_entity_remove hooks in entity_list )

 -correct storing player records ( lag_comp )

+-correct ( not the best ) way to update player animations

 -simple networking stuff